-That conclusion flows from the text, structure, history, and purpose of the 340B statute.

-The district court here emphasized that the drug manufacturers' new policies are meant only to prevent duplicative discounts and drug diversion.
-But Congress specifically addressed those concerns through calibrated program-integrity provisions.
+I. The district court correctly held that drug manufacturers may not "unilaterally impose a wide variety of restrictions" that "control the availability of their 340B pricing to a particular delivery location of their choosing."
+SA45-47.
+As the court explained in its comprehensive opinion, that conclusion flows from the text, structure, history, and purpose of the 340B statute.
+Eli Lilly claims that its new policy is meant only to prevent drug diversion.
+But Congress specifically addressed that concern through calibrated program-integrity provisions.
 Congress did not, however, restrict covered entities' use of contract pharmacies or allow drug manufacturers to impose such restrictions.